mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 Resetting Krita configuration
 -----------------------------

-You can reset the Krita configuration in following way:
+You can reset the Krita configuration in one of the following ways:

+-  Press and hold :kbd:`Shift + Alt + Ctrl` while starting Krita.
+This should show a pop-up asking if you want to reset the configuration.
+Press :guilabel:`yes` to reset it.

 -  For Krita 3.0 and later: Delete/rename the kritarc file, found here: